Ranthambore Fort

+Rajput King Sapaldaksha of the Chauhan Dynasty laid the foundation of Ranthambore Fort during the mid-10th century.
+The kings who succeeded him contributed to the construction of the fort.
+Back in the day, Ranthambore Fort was considered impregnable owing to its strategic location and design.
+This became one of the many reasons why several rulers wanted to capture the fort.
+Subsequently, the fort was occupied by the Muslim rulers of Delhi, and later captured by several other dynasties including Hada and Mewar.
+The Delhi Sultanate captured it for a brief time.
+Later on, it came under control of Marwar and Mughals.

-In 2013, at the 37th session of the World Heritage Committee, Ranthambore Fort, along with 5 other forts of Rajasthan, was declared a UNESCO World Heritage Site under the group Hill Forts of Rajasthan.
+The fortress commanded a strategic location, 700 feet above the surrounding plain.
+In 2013, at the 37th session of the World Heritage Committee held in Phnom Penh, Cambodia, Ranthambore Fort, along with 5 other forts of Rajasthan, was declared a UNESCO World Heritage Site under the group Hill Forts of Rajasthan.

 History

-The oldest settlement in the area near Sawai Madhopur was around the Ranthambhore fort.
-The exact origin of the Ranthambore fort is still disputed but it is generally accepted that there was a settlement at the site of the Fort, as far back as the 8th century A.D.
-It is widely believed that the construction of the Ranthambhore Fort was started during the reign of the Chauhan Rajput King Sapaldaksha in 944 AD.
-Another theory stipulates that King Jayant, also a Chauhan rajput, built the Ranthambore Fort during 1110 AD.
-It is most likely that the construction of the fort commenced during the mid 10th Century A.D. and continued for a few centuries after that.
+Under Rulers

+It was constructed by Maharaja Jayanta in fifth century A.D.
+The ruled over it till they were expelled by Prithviraja Chauhan in the twelfth century.

-Under Chauhans
+Under the Chauhans

 Its earlier name was Ranastambhapura (Sanskrit: Raṇa-sthaṃba-pura, "City of the Battle Post").
 It was associated with Jainism during the reign of Prithviraja I of Chahamana (Chauhan) dynasty in the 12th century.
 Siddhasenasuri, who lived in the 12th century has included this place in the list of holy Jain tirthas.
 In the Mughal period, a temple of Mallinatha was built in the fort.

 After the defeat of Prithviraja III (Prithviraj Chauhan) in 1192 CE, the fort came under the control of the Muslim Ghurid ruler Muhammad of Ghor.

-The Delhi Sultan Iltutmish captured Ranthambore in 1226, but the Chauhans recaptured it after his death in 1236.
+The Delhi Sultan Iltutmish captured Ranthambore in 1226, but the Chauhans re-captured it after his death in 1236.
 The armies of Sultan Nasiruddin Mahmud, led by the future Sultan Balban, unsuccessfully besieged the fortress in 1248 and 1253, but captured from Jaitrasingh Chauhan in 1259.
 Shakti Dev succeeded Jaitrasingh in 1283, and recaptured Ranthambore and enlarged the kingdom.
 Sultan Jalal ud din Firuz Khalji briefly besieged the fort in 1290-91 but was unsuccessful in capturing it.
 In 1299, Hammiradeva sheltered Muhammad Shah, a rebel general of Sultan Ala ud din Khalji, and refused to turn him over to the Sultan.
 The Sultan besieged and conquered the fort in 1301.